easychessanimations/zurichess/README.md

-zurichess partially implements [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html), but the available commands are enough for most purposes. zurichess was successfully tested under Linux AMD64 and Linux ARM and other people have tested zurichess under Windows AMD64.
+zurichess partially implements [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html), but the available commands are enough for most purposes. zurichess was successfully tested under Linux AMD64 and Linux ARM7 and other people have tested zurichess under Windows AMD64.

 zurichess plays on [FICS](http://freechess.org) under the handle